-Federal regulations currently require health issuers to adhere to rules regarding payment to non-contracted FQHCs for services when those services are covered by the QHP's benefit plan.
-Certified QHPs will be required, in their contract with the Exchange, to operate in compliance with all federal regulations issued pursuant to the Affordable Care Act, including those applicable to essential community providers.
+Federal regulations currently require Health Issuers to adhere to rules regarding payment to non-contracted FQHCs for services when those services are covered by the QHP's benefit plan.
+Health Issuers will be required, in their contract with the Exchange, to operate in compliance with all federal regulations issued pursuant to the Affordable Care Act, including those applicable to ECPs.

-Essential Community Providers include those providers posted in the Covered California Consolidated Essential Community Provider List available at: http://hbex.coveredca.com/stakeholders/plan-management/
+Essential Community Providers include those providers posted in the Covered California Consolidated Essential Community Provider List available at:

+http://hbex.coveredca.com/stakeholders/plan-management/